ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex02_MyFirst.md

 > Navigate to the repository using command line or in Windows Explorer use Right-Click -> GitBash tool when being in folder for your project.

-> You will be using the following commands, try to resolve the correct order (google may help):
+> You will be using the following commands, try to resolve the correct order (this [page](http://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html) or this [page](https://juristr.com/blog/2013/04/git-explained/) may help):
 *git commit -m "Committing my second change"*
 *git status*
 *git add .*